 This type of fishing is for personal or pleasurable use.
 It is unlawful to sell fish caught in recreational fishing.
-This is an entirely different activity than commercial fishing.
+This is an entirely different activity from commercial fishing.

 7. Commercial fishing

-This type of fishing is common for a business entity that wants to sell their catch commercially.
+This type of fishing is common for a business entity that wants to sell its catch commercially.

 Is fishing a sport?
 While it is a hobby, fishing is also a sport since it requires a skill set, stamina, and it can also be competitive, just like other sports.
 You might not know it, but competitions are being held to test fishermen’s skills every year globally.

 Next, let’s look at the different fishing competitions in the U.S for 2021.

 If you are into sport fishing, you need to keep abreast of the different fishing competitions and tournaments in the United States.

 Here are some of the competitions scheduled for 2021:

 - Jan.
 29 to 31 – 3 Lakes Ice Fishing Contest to be held at Granby, CO, in Shadow Mountain Res.
 Grand Lake